SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [task-description]
 # Description
 Write a function that gets an integer and calculates the area of a square with side `a`.
-- you get a number in the argument of the function,
+- you get a number in the argument of the function
 - multiply it yourself and
-- print the result in the console.
+- print the result in the console

 ## Example
 | **Input** | **Output** |